 - Newborn Exam: A thorough exam of the newest member of your family is a special part of the birth.
 During your pregnancy, we will discuss routine procedures so that you have made the best decision for your baby.
 Weigh ins, measuring, and general admiration of your newborn make for great memories ( as well as ensuring your baby is healthy and strong).

-- Homebirth Setup & Teardown: Many new expectant parents worry about the mess of a home birth.
+- Homebirth Setup & Clean UP: Many new expectant parents worry about the mess of a home birth.
 Our team is well versed in setting up home birth equipment in many varied settings.
 They are equally competent in cleaning techniques to leave your space just as they found it (even starting the laundry for you)!

 - Midwife Assistant: we see it as an integral part of midwifery care to have two midwives available at your birth.
 There are a lot of details happening at birth and you’ll already have plenty to do.
 A member of our midwife team will accompany your midwife to assist and help ensure that everything is taken care of for you.

 - Waterbirth Tub: For many women, having the ability to submerge themselves in water during labor and delivery can be a great option.
 When your body is in heavy labor or transition, the warm water in a birthing pool or tub can provide a wonderful amount of calm and comfort to your body.
 Laboring and birthing in water can have tremendous benefits in easing the intensity of labor.
-We stock water birth tubs, new from the manufacturer, as an additional feature.
+We stock water birth tubs, new from the manufacturer, for an additional cost.
 After the birth, it is yours to keep.
 Many places offer tubs as well and you are welcome to find the best fit for you.
 Ours comes with the tub, pump, hose, adaptors, tarp, and everything else needed for the tub.

 - Vaginal Birth After Cesarean (VBAC): Laboring after a Cesarean is an emotional and rewarding event.
 Our midwives know that who attends you through this momentous occasion can change your journey immensely.
 They spend additional time during appointments with special focus on the particular issues surrounding homebirth after Cesarean during your pregnancy to lend you the greatest success possible.
 Many of our midwives specialize in VBAC and would love to consult on the particulars of your situation to make a plan that best suits your needs.